 Homy backend consisted of 433 Mhz transmitter and 868Mhz transceiver (central node packed in a rat) that communicated with local PC (control software) and stored data in the database.

 The concept was ditched and replaced with Thingy platform.
 Using this approach, no local gateway hardware nor software was needed.

 Thingy is just another IoT platform that provides defining, provisioning and shadowing devices.
-It is still early alpha stage, but in the future it should provide much more functionality.
+It is still an early alpha stage, but in the future, it should provide much more functionality.

 The source code of the customized firmware can be found on the repository https://bitbucket.org/io-thingy/axon-sonoff.

 The initial design included Arduino Pro Mini powered with LiPo battery with DH22 sensor and RF12B transceiver.

 In order to enable communication between LoRaWAN devices and Thingy based backend, an intermediate system was used – The Things Network.
 The Things Network is open, global, crowdsourced LoRaWAN infrastructure that can be freely used and contributed to.
 I contributed with a couple of gateways that are installed in Switzerland and Serbia and using it for communication over LoRaWAN in the Homy system.

 The source code for the nodes can be found on repository https://github.com/dusanstojkovic/homy-node-lora.